 As co-founder of the Galveston Bay Foundation, Matagorda Bay Foundation and Houston Wilderness, Blackburn advocates for the preservation of Texas’ coastal wetlands.
 A thought leader in Gulf Coast flood mitigation after Hurricane Harvey, Blackburn has published multiple articles directly addressing the region’s flooding problem, including “Living with Flooding in Houston” and “Hurricane/Tropical Storm Harvey: Policy Perspectives.”
 His books include “The Book of Texas Bays” and “A Texan Plan for the Texas Coast.”

-As the White House press secretary under former President Barack Obama (2014–2017) and currently a political analyst for NBC News, Josh Earnest has made an indelible mark on American political discourse.
+As the White House press secretary under former President Barack Obama (2014–2017), a political analyst for NBC News and the newly named vice president and chief communications officer for United Airlines, Josh Earnest has made an indelible mark on American political discourse.
 After earning a bachelor’s in political science and policy studies from Rice University, Earnest’s political career began with volunteer work on Lee Brown’s historic Houston mayoral campaign.
 His star in political communications rose quickly as he worked on Michael Bloomberg’s first campaign in New York City, Capitol Hill, the Democratic National Committee and the Obama campaign in 2007.